ctu-mrs/ctu-mrs.github.io/docs/60-simulations/01-gazebo/06-real_world_elevation.md

 ## 7. Importing to the Gazebo world.

-Create a simple `test.world` file with the following content:
+Create a simple `test.sdf` file with the following content:

 ```xml
 <?xml version="1.0"?>